 general / late and problem payments

 If payment seems to be delayed, do not hesitate to chase it up.
 Telephone or email a reminder, or do both.
-Late payment is at least as likely to be the result of inefficiency as deliberate procrastination and if you do not remind a client, it can disappear into a pile of paperwork or computer files.
+Late payment is at least as likely to be the result of inefficiency as of deliberate procrastination and if you do not remind a client, your payment can disappear into a pile of emails or computer files or even paperwork.

 Check with the accounts department (or the book-keeper of a small client) whether your payment is under way.
 Paying you is their job!
 Sometimes it's best to ask them to contact the person who commissioned you and ask them to hurry up approving the payment.

 The more you delay the less likely you are to be paid.
 Do not get into the position of the freelance who continued to work for a client on the promise of payment and of more work - until they were owed £14,000.
-(They were lucky and were eventually paid, with the help of the NUJ's Freelance Office.)
+(They were lucky to have already joined the NUJ and were eventually paid, with the help of the NUJ's Freelance Office.)

 Basic steps to collect overdue payments

-Accounts departments often react to a "statement" - that is, a dated document headed "statement of account" that simply lists each invoice that is currently unpaid with:
+Accounts departments often react to a "statement" - that is, a dated document headed "statement of account" that simply lists each invoice that is currently unpaid, one per line, with:

 - the date of the invoice;

 - a brief description of the work - the slugline of an article or the submitted caption of a photograph, for example;